nutshellit/Blazor-Survey/README.md

 You can setup a Survey definition with sections and 4 types of questions within those sections.
 Once you make the survey definition live you can add complete one or more survey responses based on survey definition.
 Clearly in a real world app you would do survey admin in one place and survey responses in another.
 Please forgive brutal css design

 ## Build and Run
-From the root directory you can ??
+From the root directory you can run buildseedrun.bat and it should build, seed the app and run.
+You can also run from visual studio.

+## ??